 Rebecca Moccia was born in Naples in 1992.
 She currently lives and works in Milan.
-After graduating in Sculpture at the Academy of Fine Arts of Brera in Milan in 2014, she graduated in History and Art Criticism at the State University of Milan after a period of research on the Brazilian avant-garde carried out at the MAC USP, Museum of Contemporary Art from the Universidade of Sao Paulo (Brazil).
+After graduating in Sculpture at the Academy of Fine Arts of Brera in Milan in 2014, she graduated in History and Art Criticism at the State University of Milan after a period of research on the Brazilian avant-garde at the MAC USP, Museum of Contemporary Art from the Universidade of Sao Paulo (Brazil).

-Her exhibition path begins in 2012 with the collective exhibition “L’intimità dell’immagine come luogo in comune” by Gianni Caravaggio at ViaFarini, DOCVA, in Milan.
-In the following years the collective exhibitions in which she participates are: “Ni Dieu Ni Maitre” of 2012 by Andrea Bruciati at the Galleria Massimodeluca di Mestre (VE); “Incontro” in 2013, curated by Bernard Rudiger and Gianni Caravaggio at Réféctoire des Nonnes, ENSBA in Lyon; “Extradelicato 2” (2014) by Claudio Corfone Via Private Pantelleria 5 in Milan; “Chaotic Passion” (2015) curated by Anna Lovecchio at CHAN, Museum of Contemporary Art of Villa Croce in Genoa; “Throwing balls in the air” (2016) for the Academiae Youth Art Biennale curated by Christiane Rekade and Francesca Boenzi at the Bressanone Fortress / Franzenfeste; “Io Sono Qui” (2017) curated by Lorenzo Bruni, MACRO Testaccio, Rome; “More Than Words”(2018) curated by Daniela Ferrari at Mazzoleni, London; Il Disegno politico italiano (2019) curated by Aurora Fonda and Sandro Pignotti, galleria AplusA, Venice.
+Moccia began to exhibit her work in 2012 with the collective exhibition L’intimità dell’immagine come luogo in comune by Gianni Caravaggio at ViaFarini, DOCVA, in Milan.
+Between 2012 and 2019, she participated in the following group exhibitions: Ni Dieu Ni Maitre of 2012 by Andrea Bruciati at the galleria Massimodeluca in Mestre (VE); Incontro in 2013, curated by Bernard Rudiger and Gianni Caravaggio at Réfectoire des Nonnes, ENSBA in Lyon; Extradelicato 2 (2014) by Claudio Corfone Via Private Pantelleria 5 in Milan; Chaotic Passion (2015) curated by Anna Lovecchio and CHAN, Museum of Contemporary Art of Villa Croce in Genoa; Throwing balls in the Air (2016) for the Academiae Youth Art Biennale curated by Christiane Rekade and Francesca Boenzi at the Bressanone Fortress / Franzenfeste; Io Sono Qui (2017) curated by Lorenzo Bruni, MACRO Testaccio, Rome; More Than Words (2018) curated by Daniela Ferrari at Mazzoleni, London; Il Disegno politico italiano (2019) curated by Aurora Fonda and Sandro Pignotti, galleria AplusA, Venice.